Cystic duct: Variation

+The cystic duct may unite with the common hepatic duct so that the common hepatic duct is either very short or very long (and the bile duct in turn very long or very short, respectively), or it may instead unite with the a hepatic duct.

+Occasionally, the cystic duct may first run alongside the common hepatic duct for some distance within the hepatoduodenal ligament before joining it.
+It sometimes join the common hepatic duct at its anterior, posterior, or medial side (in the latter case by passing posteriorly around the common bile duct to join it from the other side).
+It may spiral around the common hepatic duct before joining it.

+Very rarely, the cystic duct opens into the duodenum.

 Function

-Bile can flow in both directions between the gallbladder and the common bile duct and the hepatic duct.
+Bile can flow in either direction between the gallbladder, and the common bile duct and hepatic duct.
 In this way, bile is stored in the gallbladder in between meal times.
 The hormone cholecystokinin, when stimulated by a fatty meal, promotes bile secretion by increased production of hepatic bile, contraction of the gall bladder, and relaxation of the Sphincter of Oddi.

+The bile duct was once thought to possess a sphincteric function, however, it is now known that bile flow through the cystic duct proceeds unimpeded and is instead regulated by other mechanisms at other points of the biliary system.

 Clinical significance

 Gallstones can enter and obstruct the cystic duct, preventing the flow of bile.
 The increased pressure in the gallbladder leads to swelling and pain.
 This pain, known as biliary colic, is sometimes referred to as a gallbladder "attack" because of its sudden onset.

 During a cholecystectomy, the cystic duct is clipped two or three times and a cut is made between the clips, freeing the gallbladder to be taken out.